 Start the guided install at the beginning of the process.

-If you already have both types of accounts, and used the same email address for each of them, click the New Relic icon in the Pixie UI.
-This brings you to the Configure the HELM command/manifest (yaml) file section of the guided installation.
+If you already have both types of accounts and used the same email address for each of them, click the New Relic icon in the Pixie UI.
+This brings you to the Configure the HELM command/manifest (yaml) file section of the guided install.
 Then, follow the steps.

 If you're using different email addresses in Pixie and New Relic, create a new account for either Pixie or New Relic to match email addresses across both products.
 You can also contact New Relic support to manually link your existing New Relic account with your Pixie account.

-If you follow a link to New Relic from the Pixie UI and do not have a New Relic account, you must first create one.
+If you follow a link to New Relic from the Pixie UI and don't have a New Relic account, you must first create one.
 Click the New Relic icon in the Pixie UI, and follow the steps to create a New Relic account.
 When you do so, your Pixie account is linked to it.
-Then, continue the guided install process with these steps.
+Then, continue the guided install process.

-- Open our New Relic One guided install.
+- Open our New Relic monitoring guided install.

 - Select the account you want to use for the guided install, and click Continue.
 Note: if you have a single account, you won't see this option.

-If you arrived in the guided installation process by following a link from Pixie or from within New Relic, your steps begin here.
+If you arrived in the guided install process by following a link from Pixie or from within New Relic, your steps begin here.

 Select the account and cluster for the install.
 If needed, select a namespace.